TosbackCgusBridge-Bot/CGUs-versions/Orbitz/Privacy Policy.md

 **Opting-Out**

-As part of the registration process we give you the ability to receive commercial communications about Products and Services, updates to our Site and customized advertisements and promotions that are targeted to your specific interests, such as flight specials, promotions, contests, sweepstakes and other travel opportunities available on our Site and/or sponsored by our travel service providers and advertisers.
+As part of the registration process we give you the ability to receive commercial communications about Products and Services, updates to our Site and customized advertisements and promotions that are targeted to you, such as specials, promotions, contests, sweepstakes and other travel opportunities available on our Site and/or sponsored by our travel service providers and advertisers.
 We send these communications directly ourselves or via service providers.
 If you do not opt-out from receiving these communications, we will send them to you.
 At any time you may change your selection to receive or not receive these communications by changing your preferences as described in How to access, modify or close your account.
 In addition, these communications will include instructions on how to unsubscribe.

 **Monitoring**